Honda CT series: CT125 "Trail 125"

+Most CT125-200's up until the early 1990s came from the factory with a 18" rear wheel and 19" front wheel and drum brakes.
+The 1977 North American model was equipped with a 17" rear wheel.

+From 2002 to 2008, Honda also produced for some markets the CTX200 "Bushlander".
+A slightly newer version of the Honda SOHC 2 valve engine was again used (this time with a manual clutch) and the model shared many parts, such as the frame, seat, tank and other bodywork with the NX125.
+Faux radiator shrouds were mounted on the fuel tank rather than the NX's wrap around front fairing.
+Wheels were 21" front and 18" rear.
+Unlike the older CT125-200's, which were all equipped with dual shock rear suspension, the CTX was equipped with a variation of Honda's Pro-Link monoshock rear suspension.
+While the front brake was upgraded to a hydraulic disc, the rear remained a drum brake.

 CT250S Silk Road

 The 1981 CT250S Silk Road was Honda's attempt at a "trekking" motorcycle, marketed between its mechanical siblings, the CB250RS road bike and the XL250 dirt bike.
 It has slightly more ground clearance than the CB250RS, and an upswept and close-fitted chrome exhaust that is kept clear of both debris and luggage.
 The Silk Road was offered with a single saddle followed by a chrome baggage rack.
 A removable pillion seat can be fitted to this rack.
 Its 6-speed transmission is geared as a regular 5-speed plus one extra-low gear.

 2020 CT125

 In 2019 Honda Announced they would be bringing back the Iconic design of the CT110 with a model dubbed the CT125 (Not to be confused with the farm bike of the same name).
 It was released in Australia in 2020 and America in 2021.
 The vehicle is equipped with several modern features such as an LED Instrument cluster, Led Headlights and Front Wheel ABS.

+the Model CT-125 was available in the US in Red for 2020–2022.
+It was green in 2023, and bright yellow was adopted in 2024.